MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Mamba Temporal Imitation Learning (MTIL)

 \subsection{MTIL Training and Inference}

-MTIL enables imitation learning across complete expert trajectories, utilizing the architecture outlined in Figure~\ref{fig:mtil_architecture}.
+{MTIL enables imitation learning across complete expert trajectories, utilizing the architecture outlined in Figure~\ref{fig:mtil_architecture}.
 Distinctively, MTIL employs a sequential training procedure (Algorithm~\ref{alg:mtil_training}).
-This step-wise paradigm, leveraging Mamba's recurrent `step` function, is fundamental to efficiently encoding arbitrarily long trajectory histories from high-dimensional observations (e.g., images) within feasible memory constraints—a key departure from parallel window-based approaches.At each timestep $t$ along the trajectory (length $T$), the policy receives the observation embedding $x_t$, updates its history-encoding hidden state from $h_{t-1}$ to $h_t$, and predicts a chunk of $K$ actions $\hat{a}_{t:t+K-1}$, covering the current and $K-1$ future steps.
-Learning proceeds by minimizing the Mean Squared Error (MSE) between this predicted chunk $\hat{a}_{t:t+K-1}$ and the ground truth actions $a_{t:t+K-1}$ sourced from the demonstration data.
-Notably, when $t+K-1$ exceeds the trajectory length $T$, the ground truth chunk is padded by repeating the final demonstrated action $a_T$.
-During inference (Algorithm~{\ref{alg:mtil_inference}}), the trained policy operates autoregressively.
-It uses the same `step` function to update its hidden state $h_t$ based on the current observation and predict the action chunk $\hat{a}_{t:t+K-1}$.
-For enhanced stability and smoothness in execution, temporal aggregation strategies~\cite{shi2023awe, fu2024chunking, zhao2023act} are commonly applied.
-This involves computing the final action for time $t$ by applying a weighted average over multiple predictions made for this specific timestep but generated at different preceding steps.
+This step-wise paradigm, leveraging Mamba's recurrent `step` function, is fundamental to efficiently encoding arbitrarily long trajectories from high-dimensional observations (e.g., images) within feasible memory constraints—a key departure from parallel window-based approaches.A naive implementation of this sequential process would be limited to a batch size of one, posing a challenge for training efficiency.
+To address this, we introduce a novel \textbf{batch-parallel training scheme}.
+Instead of processing a single trajectory, our method processes a batch of $B$ trajectories simultaneously.
+At each timestep $t$, the model takes a batch of observations, updates their respective hidden states and computes the loss concurrently.
+This approach preserves the crucial temporal integrity within each trajectory while fully leveraging the parallel processing power of modern GPUs, making MTIL's training time competitive with highly-parallelizable Markovian methods.During training, at each timestep $t$, the policy receives the observation embedding $x_t$, updates its history-encoding state from $h_{t-1}$ to $h_t$, and predicts an action chunk $\hat{a}_{t:t+K-1}$.
+Learning proceeds by minimizing the Mean Squared Error (MSE) against the ground truth actions $a_{t:t+K-1}$.
+During inference (Algorithm~\ref{alg:mtil_inference}), the trained policy operates autoregressively, using the same `step` function to update its state and predict actions.
+For enhanced stability, temporal aggregation strategies~\cite{shi2023awe, fu2024chunking, zhao2023act} are applied, averaging over predictions from overlapping action chunks to produce a smoother final action.}